DukeZacharia/collaborative-diagram-editor/README.md

 - Only rectangular boxes are supported in this version.
 - There is no undo/redo functionality implemented.
 - Real-time collaboration is designed to support multiple clients; tested with a single client instance.
-- Browser compatibility has been tested primarily on Chrome and Firefox.
+- Browser compatibility has been tested primarily on Chrome.